izenynn/my-linux-config/README.md

 ## Info

-My config for my linux machines.
+My config for my linux Debian based machines.

-The purpouse of this repo is to quickly config `zsh` and `neovim` in new machines, beacuse of this I of course made a bash script to automate this process.
+The purpouse of this repo is to quickly config `alacritty`, `zsh`, `neovim` with plugins, for my new machines, beacuse of this I of course made a bash script to automate the process.

+There are some steps that must be done manually, the script will pop up a message and wait for you to do the steps, please read the message carefully.

 ## How to install